Godzilla: King of the Monsters (2019 film): Creature design

 For Mothra, Dougherty wanted to create something that was "beautiful, and feminine, and elegant, and looked like a true goddess, but also dangerous if she had to be."
 He attempted to remain faithful to the color palette of the original 1961 incarnation and retain the eye-spots on her wings.
 The eye-spots were designed to resemble Godzilla's eyes in order to create a connection between Mothra and Godzilla.
 Mothra was designed to resemble real moths and given longer legs in order to defend herself against other monsters, another attribute inspired by moths.
 Dougherty researched various moth species and discovered that some looked "scary" and "predatory".
 He wished to maintain a sense of realism for Mothra, stating, "...the approach for Mothra is to create an insectoid, huge creature that looks believable from every angle, and especially in motion."
 The director found Mothra the most difficult Titan to design because he wished to avoid making Mothra look like a blown-up moth.
-Legacy Effects provided the design for Mothra.
+Legacy Effects provided the creature design for Mothra.

 For King Ghidorah, Dougherty wanted to create a "unique" design that still resembled King Ghidorah, and worked closely with Toho to make sure the new design respected past incarnations.
 Each head was given its own personality, with the center being the alpha and the others its lackeys.
 He studied various animals, specifically king cobras, in order to add a sense of realism to the design.
 The designers were instructed to look at different scales from various reptiles to avoid having Ghidorah's scales looking similar to Godzilla or the original King Ghidorah.
 The director told the design team to maintain an Eastern dragon influence for Ghidorah and to avoid any Western dragon influence, stating, "They're not traditional western dragons.
 So those were marching orders from the beginning...We don't want it to look like Game of Thrones' dragons."
 Legacy Effects also provided the design for Ghidorah.
 While noting that the film is not a comedy, Dougherty likened Ghidorah to Rip Van Winkle, having a sense of curiosity and cruelty.
 Producer Alex Garcia described Ghidorah as "not part of the natural order."

 Dougherty confirmed that the film would feature original, non-Toho monsters.
-The names of the non-Toho Titans were revealed as Baphomet, Typhon, Abaddon, Bunyip, Methuselah, Behemoth, Scylla, Tiamat, Leviathan, Sargon, and Mokele-Mbembe.
+The names of the non-Toho Titans were revealed as Baphomet, Typhon, Abaddon, Bunyip, Methuselah, Behemoth, Scylla, Tiamat, Leviathan, and Mokele-Mbembe.
 Dougherty created new monsters because he felt it was part of the "Toho tradition" to add new monsters to the Godzilla pantheon.
 Dougherty had originally hoped for Legendary to acquire other Toho monsters such as Anguirus, Biollante, and Gigan.
 However, the film's budget prevented them from acquiring additional Toho characters.